Have you ever looked at the word ‘findings’ and wondered what this is referring to?

 CRIMP FORMING PLIERS – A two part process that folds and flattens the crimp.

-NYLON JAW – Pliers covered with a Nylon coating to protect the plating on metals.
+NYLON JAW PLIERS – Pliers covered with a Nylon coating to protect the plating on metals.
 Used the flat nose style to straighten out craft wire or grip during wire wrapping projects.
 Nylon coated round nose pliers allow loop making without the risk of damaging soft wires.

 Making your own jewellery can be a great way to create personalised accessories that suit your own personal taste and style.